 That’s how we started to write hosting reviews.

-Our small team has built its own portfolio of websites over the years, so that adds to the pool of hosting companies we have first-hand experience with.
+Our small team has built its portfolio of websites over the years, so that adds to the pool of hosting companies we have first-hand experience with.

-The Problem with Hosting Reviews (and All Reviews)
+The Problem with Reviews

 If you check a review for any hosting company, you will see ratings all over the place.
 That’s because people with a negative experience are ten times more likely to write a review than people who are satisfied with what they have bought.